tanayverma/Communication-Lab/Lab 2.md

 This is most likely due to the fact that Envelope Detection is more prone to noise than Coherent Detection.

-#Ex 4 - AM COMMUNICATIONS VIA USRP
+#Ex 4: AM Communications via USRP

 ###Explain how transmitter and reciever works.